The Phantom Memory

-All of which can be blamed on my favorite thing — cocaine.
+All of this can be blamed on cocaine.
 Bigly.

 Since I haven’t seen some of these movies in a long time or even at all in some cases, I can’t really judge these songs on how well they fit into the movie.

 I guess the best criteria I could come up with is:

 - Was the song specifically created, written or performed for the movie?

 - I tried to avoid the obvious teen romance songs like that The Breakfast Club one.
 A lot of that stuff is so played out that it seems superfluous.